makcimbx/tdahook/README.md

 # TDAHook
 Hacky tools for translating AGES Mk2 Games.

+# How to use
+Build and move winmm.dll and MLFont.ttf to the game folder.

 # Supported Games
 * Muv-Luv Unlimited: The Day After - Episode 00-03
 * Muv-Luv Alternative Total Eclipse Remastered